mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 title: Joy of OCaml - Part III
 published: true
 ---

+_At this time this article is quite unwieldy and contains hundreds of lines of code without proper explanation.
+ It has to be split up , edited and published as another series.
+Moreover I learnt more about how to code a functional language by consulting some experts.
+I will edit it in due course._

 In this installment of the series there is OCaml functional code that shows a 'Game of life' implementation.
 As usual I will explain the functional part of the code.
 I specifically point out functional pieces because there is indispensable boilerplate code needed because I use _lablgtk_ which is a UI toolkit.
 And unfortunately this toolkit uses the Object-oriented parts of OCaml.